top of page

 OUR MISSION

-We will establish and maintain a public elementary school that demonstrably dispels the myth that low socioeconomic status is a determinant factor in a child's ability to reach high levels of academic achievement.
+status are determinative factors in a child’s ability to reach high levels of academic achievement.

 OUR VISION